The Lapidary Process

 Various blue and green finished cabochons.

-Slab cuts of Kaleidoscope Agate, Shattukite, Gabbro, Ocean Jasper, and Nunderite.
+Slab cuts of Kaleidoscope Agate, Shattuckite, Gabbro, Ocean Jasper, and Nunderite.

 To save time writing this blog I had to use different stones at different stages for the photos.
 I hope you enjoyed this article and maybe one day I will make a short video of the lapidary process from start to finish.
 Thanks for viewing this article and I hope it inspires you about the amazing colours and patterns that Mother Earth Shares with us in her stones.